Division Staff Contacts

 In general, NIGMS will only support meetings that fulfill all of the following characteristics:

-The Institute anticipates accepting very few R13 and U13 applications.
+The Institute anticipates accepting very few R13 applications.
 Simply because a meeting falls within the general areas of science or training and workforce development supported by NIGMS does not mean that the Institute will support the meeting.
-NIGMS will rarely accept secondary or dual assignments of R13/U13 applications.
-Applicants seeking dual assignment with NIGMS are advised to contact Dr. Ann Hagan, associate director for extramural activities, 301-594-4499, prior to submitting a letter of intent.

 Letter of Intent, Application and Review

-To allow time for the approval process, for applications requesting $75,000 or less, there must be at least 6 months between the application deadline and the date of the proposed conference; for meetings with budgets exceeding $75,000, there must be at least 10 months between the application deadline and the proposed conference date.
+To allow time for the approval process, there must generally be at least 10 months between the application deadline and the proposed conference date.

 This page last reviewed on